podviaznikov/podviaznikov.com/journal.md

 And you always try to seek it.
 It’s a phantom,
 It’s a ghost that can’t bee seen.
-The moment you grab it evaporates.
+The moment you grab it it evaporates.
 And you need to start from scratch.

 The Truth can’t be described,
 It can’t be said in words.
 It’s bigger than that.
-It’s like a God, or better like water
+It’s like a God, or better, like water
 That you want to take with your bare hands.
 You feel it, you are on the grasp of it,
 And then it’s gone.